 When purchasing new terminals, make sure they have been approved and meet the requirements of the PCI PTS Security Evaluation Program and the DSS.
-Check the particular model numbers, including the hardware revision and firmware revision, to ensure that the model is compliant.
+Check the particular model numbers, including the hardware version and the firmware version, to ensure that the model is compliant.